 To earn the DNP, students must complete a total of 1,000 practicum hours in their Master’s and DNP programs.
 Students will be allowed to transfer up to 600 practicum hours from their master’s in nursing into the Augsburg DNP.
 As such, all students will register for at least nine semester credits of practica in the post-master’s DNP-TCN.

-Final DNP capstone projects must make a significant impact on nursing practice and health outcomes of populations and communities, demonstrate an evidence-based contribution to existing nursing knowledge, and be suitable for presentation or publication in a peer-reviewed venue.
+Final DNP projects must make a significant impact on nursing practice and health outcomes of populations and communities, demonstrate an evidence-based contribution to existing nursing knowledge, and be suitable for presentation or publication in a peer-reviewed venue.
 Through this scholarly project students demonstrate leadership in synthesizing and applying scientific knowledge to practice challenges in local and/or system wide contexts of care.
-Students should begin working on their DNP capstone projects in the early stages of the DNP program and continue throughout.
-This scholarly project is planned in collaboration with a major faculty advisor.
+Students should begin working on their DNP projects in the early stages of the DNP program and continue throughout the program.
+The student’s scholarly project is planned in collaboration with a major faculty advisor.

 For a complete list of courses and descriptions, see the Course Description Search.

-Applicants to the Doctor of Nursing Practice program must have:
+Applicants to the Doctor of Nursing Practice TCN program must have:

 - An earned master’s degree in nursing from a regionally-accredited institution